mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-15-Group-Policy-Security-Baselines-for-Workstations-and-Servers/README.md

 ## Next Lab

-**Lab-16 — Advanced Group Policy Validation and Operational Troubleshooting**
+**Lab-16 — Delegation of Control and Tiered Administrative Boundaries**

-The next lab will build on this baseline by focusing on deeper Group Policy troubleshooting, policy precedence, inheritance behavior, and operational validation techniques used in real enterprise environments.
+The next lab will build on this role-based Group Policy foundation by focusing on delegated administration, least privilege access, and tiered administrative boundaries within the MRTG Active Directory environment.